progdisc/rules/README.md

 3. Memes and shitposts are not allowed outside of #off-topic, and they are discouraged in general.
 Excessive meme/shitpost spam will lead to a kick/ban.

-4. Post your questions directly if you want help, without fear.
-Please do not ask for explicit permission; that is unnecessary and forces people to wait for your return.

-5. Please try using a search engine before asking your question.
-While we try to help everybody whatever their question, there are many answers on the Internet and you may not need live help.

-6. Everyone on this server is a volunteer.
+4. Everyone on this server is a volunteer.
 We forbid monetary offers.

-7. We do not help with breaking the law or breaching any software, API’s or Terms of Service.
+5. We do not help with breaking the law or breaching any software, API’s or Terms of Service.
 The following are prohibited, do not ask for help with: sniper bots, shopping bots, ticket bots, sneaker bots, multiplayer game hacks, keyloggers, botnets, phishing, viruses or other malware.

-8. Do not post or discuss NSFW/NSFL or illegal content (this includes nicknames).
+6. Do not post or discuss NSFW/NSFL or illegal content (this includes nicknames).
 Do not post or discuss piracy content.
 Do not post or discuss political content.

-9. No advertisement (invite links, referral links, etc.) unless explicitly asked, in which case links can be sent through personal messages.
+7. No advertisement (invite links, referral links, etc.) unless explicitly asked, in which case links can be sent through personal messages.

-10. If you are having trouble deciding which channel to post in, choose whatever is closest.
-We are lenient about channel separation because everyone is in every channel.

-11. Post your question in one and only one channel before waiting for a response.<br>
-    Cross posting will not get you an answer sooner, and it will split the discussion into redundant and/or conflicting answers.
-Directing people to your question is a better strategy than reposting it.

-12. No unsolicited DMs.
+8. No unsolicited DMs.
 Do not DM other users for help regarding programming.<br>
     The Mods cannot moderate DMs.
 It is better for your learning to have as many eyes on the problem as possible, and silent others may benefit from your questions’ answers.